Michael von Faulhaber: Life until after the First World War

 Michael Faulhaber was born in Klosterheidenfeld, Bavaria, the third of seven children of the baker Michael Faulhaber (1831–1900) and his wife Margarete (1839–1911).
 He was educated at gymnasiums in Schweinfurt and Würzburg.
-In 1887-88 he was an Officer Cadet in the Bavarian army.
-In 1889 he entered the Kilianeum (Catholic) Seminary in Würzburg and was ordained on 1 August 1892.
+In 1887-88 he was an officer cadet in the Bavarian army.
+In 1889 he entered the Kilianeum Seminary in Würzburg and was ordained on 1 August 1892.
 Faulhaber was a priest in Würzburg from 1892 until 1910, serving there for six years.
 His studies included a specialisation in the early Christian writer Tertullian.
 In 1895 he graduated from his studies with a doctorate in theology.
 From 1894 to 1896, he was prefect of the Kilianeum Seminary.
 From 1896 to 1899, he was engaged in studying manuscripts at the Vatican and other Italian museums.
-From 1899 to 1903, he was privatdocent in Greek palaeography, Biblical archaeology, homiletics, and exegesis of the Psalms, at the University of Würzburg.
+From 1899 to 1903, he was privatdocent in Greek paleography, Biblical archaeology, homiletics, and exegesis of the Psalms, at the University of Würzburg.
 In 1900 he visited England to study manuscripts of early Christian literature, spending one semester at Oxford.
 In 1902 he visited Spain for a similar purpose.
 In 1903 he became professor of theology at the University of Strasbourg.
 He also wrote a number of articles for the Catholic Encyclopedia.

 In 1910, Faulhaber was appointed Bishop of Speyer and invested as such on 19 February 1911.
 On 1 March 1913, he was appointed a Knight of the Merit Order of the Bavarian Crown by Prince Regent Ludwig; in accordance with the statutes of this order, Faulhaber was ennobled with the style of "Ritter von Faulhaber".
-In 1916 he won the Iron Cross (as the first clergyman in the German Empire) at the Western Front for his frontline support of troops by acting as a military chaplain.
-In 1917, his appointment as Archbishop of Munich followed.
-In 1921 he became a Cardinal, with the title of Cardinal-Priest of Sant'Anastasia, and at his death was the last surviving Cardinal appointed by Pope Benedict XV.
+In 1916 he won the Iron Cross (as the first cleric in the German Empire) at the Western Front for his frontline support of troops by acting as a military chaplain.
+In 1917, his appointment as Archbishop of Munich and Freising followed.
+In 1921 he became a cardinal, with the title of Cardinal-Priest of Sant'Anastasia, and at his death was the last surviving cardinal appointed by Pope Benedict XV.